hughobrien/psu-constitution/README.md

 	1. Purchase Orders to the value of 30€ or more which are co-signed by the President and the Vice-President/Treasurer or another member of the Executive Committee if the Vice-President/Treasurer is unavailable.

-	2. Through virtual agreement by means of email where there is a need to pursue a purchase, the President may email the Vice-President/Treasurer, and subsequently, the Vice-President Treasurer will sign after the fact.
+	2. Through virtual agreement by means of email where there is a need to pursue a purchase, the President may email the Vice-President/Treasurer, and subsequently, the Vice-President/Treasurer will sign after the fact.
 Should this be required both the signed Purchase order and a dated, timed copy of the email containing the purchase order sequence number must be maintained on records for auditing and accountability.

 7. In order to maintain accountability and transparency, all purchases deemed significant in value at the discretion of the Executive, should be subject to agreement by the PSU Executive Committee.

 8. The President of the PSU where possible should ensure that all invoices and expenditure are up to date at the end of each calendar month whereby the Vice-President/Treasurer will meet with the President to sign off on the Budget.

-9. When paying by cheque, the President of the PSU is required to have a dual mandate which is served by the Vice-President Treasurer of the PSU and in the case of the absence of the Vice-President/Treasurer, the financial controller of ULSU can sign as a third signee.
+9. When paying by cheque, the President of the PSU is required to have a dual mandate which is served by the Vice-President/Treasurer of the PSU and in the case of the absence of the Vice-President/Treasurer, the financial controller of ULSU can sign as a third signee.

 10. Due to the nature of the PSU working in close quarters alongside the University of Limerick Students Union, it can happen that joint initiatives are undertaken such as the facilitation of Training and skill development exercises.
 If it is the case that such initiatives occur, and the cost is charged as one unit to the University of Limerick Students Union, then the University of Limerick Student Union must charge the PSU for their element of the cost depending on the amount of members involved, and invoice as such.